 The Podcasting Service accessibility page provides help with enabling accessibility features of University of Oxford Podcasts, and accessibility advice for podcast producers.

-You can see a list of podcasts series with Closed Captions (CC).
+There is also a manually-updated list of podcasts series with Closed Captions.

 For episodes with Closed Captions, the captions file (in plain text .srt format) can be downloaded or viewed in a separate browser tab.
 The captions file contains timing information for each line of dialogue, which can help to find sections of the podcast containing particular terms of interest.